lemlac/mulem/docs/reference.md

 **By default, functions cannot capture mutable variables.**

 This is an intentional decision for better safety in Mulang.
 Functions don't automatically capture mutable variables.
-Instead, any variable set inside a function is treated as a new variable.
+Instead, any variable set inside a function is treated like a new variable.
 This helps prevent accidentally mutating a variable that you didn't mean to and encourage good functional programming practices.

 ```
 x = 1